(KAR tee oh lole)

 - Ophthalmic Agent, Antiglaucoma

-Blocks both beta1- and beta2-receptors and has mild intrinsic sympathomimetic activity; reduces intraocular pressure by decreasing aqueous humor production
+Blocks both beta1- and beta2-adrenergic receptors and reduces intraocular pressure by reducing aqueous humor production or possibly increases the outflow of aqueous humor

 ~25% of ophthalmic dose is absorbed systemically (Chrisp 1992)